Sudhanshu1304/To-Do-List/README.md

 </th>
 <th>

-This section is about creating New List .
+This section is about creating New List .Ones all the tasks have been added Enter ***Done*** and the new list would be created.

 </th>
 </tr>